treeman/jonashietala/posts/2011-05-02-ludum_dare_20_timelapse.markdown

 layout: post
 title: Ludum Dare 20 Timelapse
 category: Timelapse
-tags: Timelapse, Ludum Dare, Games
+tags: Timelapse, Ludum Dare, Gaming
 time: 14:14:56
 ---
 So this time I managed to compose a timelapse of my weekend and the making of [My Minions](/games/my_minions).
 Sadly I lost the first few hours as I forgot to turn it on...